The Orchid Dove Peristeria elata Flower of the Holy Spirit: Care and Cultivation

 Grow Flower of the Holy Spirit.
 It is not easy to cultivate and grow Peristeria elata successfully, especially if the climate is not suitable.

-I have been cultivating this species for several years and during this time I have been able to observe two essential aspects to make it bloom.
+I have been cultivating this species for several years, during which time I have observed two essential aspects that make it bloom.

-In the following paragraphs, you will find our advice on How to care for Peristeria elata and grow the Dove orchid.
+In the following paragraphs, you will find our advice on How to care for Peristeria elata and grow the Dove orchid from seeds.

 Firstly, it is not to overcome humidity when the new pseudobulbs are maturing.
 Secondly, it is to guarantee plenty of filtered light, perhaps by moving the plant outdoors in ventilated and semi-shaded spaces during the pre-flowering phase (spring-summer).